Graduate School of Education

 BioDaniela R. P. Weiner is a Jim Joseph Postdoctoral Fellow in the Concentration in Education & Jewish Studies.

 She is a historian of modern European history and the Holocaust, with a particular interest in the history of education.
 Her current monograph project explores how the post-fascist countries of East Germany, West Germany, and Italy taught the Second World War and the Holocaust in their educational systems.
 It specifically explores the representations of these events in textbooks.
-A future project will focus on baptism and conversion during the Holocaust.
+A new project focuses on the history of baptism and conversion during the Holocaust.

-Weiner’s research has been funded by the Jim Joseph Foundation, the Fulbright U.S. Student Program, the Georg Eckert Institute for International Textbook Research, the German Historical Institute, Washington D.C., and the Carolina Center for Jewish Studies.
+Weiner’s research has been supported by fellowship from: the Fulbright U.S. Student Program, the Georg Eckert Institute for International Textbook Research, the German Historical Institute, Washington D.C., and the Carolina Center for Jewish Studies.
 During summer 2020, she was a Jack and Anita Hess Faculty Seminar Follow-Up Grantee at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum.

 BioCamille is a doctoral candidate in Education Policy and the Economics of Education and an IES fellow.
 Before coming to Stanford, Camille taught high school math in Memphis and worked as a Research Analyst at Child Trends in Washington, D.C.
 Her research interests include identifying effective educational policies and practices for underserved students and English Language Learners, fostering engagement and socio-emotional skills in school, and the effects of mindfulness programs for students and educators.